 A. Radon is a class A Carcinogen that causes lung cancer.
 Radon is the second leading cause of lung cancer.

 A.Yes.
 All homes have some radon.
 Regardless of whether the home is older, new, large, small, with a basement, or built over a crawlspace or slab foundation – all homes have radon.
 In some homes, radon levels can be elevated to levels that significantly increase the incidence of lung cancer.
 The only way to know if your home has elevated levels is to test.

 Q. How do you test for radon?

 A. The only way to learn of the presence of radon is to use an instrument or device that is designed to measure or detect it.
-ALLIN Radon Detection uses CRMs (continuous radon monitors) that track the hourly levels and then gives the average over the time period of the testing.
+ALLIN Radon Detection uses CRM (continuous radon monitors) that track the hourly levels and then gives the average over the time period of the testing.
 This gives an immediate reading without having to send anything to a lab.
-The readings from this type of monitor is more accurate and tamper proof.
+The readings from this type of monitor are more accurate and tamper-proof.

 Q. Is the test equipment harmful to children and pets?

 A. No. Our radon monitors do not emit anything.
 They are a specialized type of Geiger counter which measures alpha particles of radiation.
 They log the hourly radon levels, as well as the average for the testing period.
 They also document any touching, bumping, or power interruptions to the monitor.

 Q. What is a normal radon level?